 Lois Riess, 'Fugitive Grandmother' Wanted In 2 Killings, Is Arrested In Texas

 After weeks of living as a fugitive — and reportedly trying to steal the identity of a look-alike — Lois Riess has been arrested.
-Riess, 56, is wanted for questioning over murders in two states, as well as for cashing stolen and forged documents.
+Riess, 56, is wanted in connection with murders in two states and with stolen and forged checks.

 "We look at her appearance.
 She looks like anybody's mother or grandmother," Undersheriff Carmine Marceno of Lee County, Fla., said Friday.
 "Yet she's an absolute cold-blooded murderer."